 What is a clean break financial agreement?

-The Courts will try and achieve a clean break wherever possible, although in some cases it may not be.
+The Courts will try and achieve a clean break wherever possible, although in some cases it may not be appropriate.

 If sufficient assets exist to enable the party who would be liable to pay spousal maintenance to transfer assets of a suitable amount, then this can negate the payment of spousal maintenance on an ongoing basis.